-Our Governor with responsibility for SEND is: Mr P Adams
+Our Governor with responsibility for SEND is: Mrs Danielle Brunton

-We are committed to providing an appropriate and high quality education to all the children in our care.
+We are committed to providing an appropriate and high-quality education to all of the children in our care.
 We believe that all children, including those identified as having a Special Educational Need or a Disability (SEND) have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to them, and to be fully included in all aspects of school life.

 Children are all different and make progress at different rates.
 They have different ways in which they learn best.
 Our teachers take account of this in the way they organise their lessons and teach.
 Children making slower progress or having particular difficulties in one area may be given extra help or different lessons to help them succeed.

-The Special Educational Needs (SEN) Code of Practice: for 0 to 25 years (Statutory guidance for organisations who work with and support children and young people with SEND) is the document which gives guidance on increasing options and improving provision for children and young people with Special Educational Needs.
+The Special Educational Needs (SEND) Code of Practice: for 0 to 25 years (Statutory guidance for organisations who work with and support children and young people with SEND) is the document which gives guidance on increasing options and improving provision for children and young people with Special Educational Needs and Disabilities.
 This definition appears at the beginning of the document:

 (a) have a significantly greater difficulty in learning than the majority of others of the same age; or